Arion ater: Control strategies

 The Garry Oak Ecosystem Recovery Team suggests the following control strategies, stating chemical controls should only be used as a last resort in protecting endangered species or critical habitat.
 Hand collecting is most effective at dusk or dawn when slugs feed most actively.
 Traps are also effective.
 Commercial traps can be used, or homemade traps can be made using beer.
 Fences can be used to protect small areas and can be commercial (often electrical) or easily homemade with sawdust, crushed eggshells, ground oyster shells, soap, cinders, or diatomaceous earth.
 Such fences are especially effective at protecting important seedlings or home gardens.
 European nematodes (Phasmarhabditis hermaphrodita) parasitize slugs, and in European agriculture, these nematodes have been mass-produced as a biological control; however, European nematodes are neither native to North America nor commercially available.
 In addition to nematodes, there may be other biological control methods.
 Sciomyzids (marsh flies) larvae kill slugs and live in environments similar to slugs.
 Additionally, carabid beetles consume slug eggs.
 Large carabid beetles, such as Abax parallelepipedus predate slugs.

 The slug mite, Riccardoella limacum, is known to parasitize several dozen species of mollusks, including many slugs, such as Agriolimax agrestis, Arianta arbustrum, Arion ater, Arion hortensis, Limax maximus, Milax budapestensis, Milax gagates, and Milax sowerbyi.
 Any use of beneficial organisms presents risks of new invaders or of disrupting native population dynamics.
 Again, conservation groups like the GOERT view chemical treatments as an effective last resort.
 For example, metaldehyde baits are very effective, but such baits are toxic to humans and native slugs.
 Iron phosphate baits are less toxic than metaldehyde and carbonyl baits.
 Iron phosphate, however, degrades rapidly and must be reapplied regularly.

 Alaska conservations (as previously mentioned) believe widespread watch programs to be crucial.
 By informing the public and by funding conservation efforts, we might be able to slow the spread of invasive slugs, preventing any possible competition between native and invasive slugs and protecting sensitive species from seedling predation.

 Human use

 Arion ater was used as grease to lubricate wooden axle-trees or carts in Sweden.
 This use is documented since at least the 18th century.

-Black slugs are edible but rarely consumed by humans; they taste horrible, may bioaccumulate pesticides, and potentially carry French heartworm (Angiostrongylus vasorum).
+Black slugs are edible but rarely consumed by humans; they taste horrible, may bioaccumulate pesticides, and potentially carry French heartworm (Angiostrongylus vasorum) to carnivores including dogs.

 Researching the black slug has provided human and ecological value.
 For example, a 1996 study investigated the bioaccumulation of mercury in black slugs and determined these slugs could be used to monitor levels of heavy metals in terrestrial systems—similar to how ecologists use aquatic mollusks.
 And a 2014 study researched the black slug gut's microbiology in hopes of catalyzing other studies of cellulolytic activity that could improve biofuel technology.